Diarrhea means there are frequent, loose or liquid stools. There may be a gripey abdominal pain (colic) which is less after a stool is passed.

 Straining at stool is the great characteristic of Mercurius, and this is more marked under Mercurius corosivus than under the solubilis.
 The former is the great homoeopathic remedy for dysentery.
 It may be remarked, in passing, that the allopaths have recently discovered this application of Mercurius corrosivus.
 The stools of Mercury are slimy and bloody, accompanied by a straining and tenesmus which does not seem to let up; so we have what is characteristically described as a never-get-done-feeling.
 There is accompanying, much hepatic soreness, flabby tongue taking imprint of the teeth, and before the stool there is violent urging and perhaps chilliness.
 Bayes praises Mercurius in a diarrhea of yellow or clay-colored stool.
 A sickly smell from the mouth is characteristic of the remedy, and if the ready perspiration so characteristic of Mercurius be present the choice is easy.
 Prolapsus of the rectum may follow the stool.

 Phosphorous is especially a remedy for chronic forms of diarrhea.
 It has green mucous stools worse in the morning, often undigested and painless.
 The stools pass as soon as they enter the rectum,and contain white particles like rice or tallow.
-Apis has a sensation as if the anus stood open, and the involuntary escape of faeces in Phosphorous reminds also of Aloes.
 Chronic,painless diarrhea of undigested food call sometimes for Phosphorus.
 It is profuse and forcible and aggravated by warm food, and the patient often vomits; in fact, one of the characteristics of Phosphorous is the vomiting of what has been drunk as soon as it becomes warm in the stomach.
 With the diarrhea there is a weak, gone feeling in the stomach, and perhaps burning between the shoulders.
 The frog spawn, or sago, or grain of tallow stool is most characteristic of the remedy.

 Argentum nitricum is quite similar to Arsenic in many ways.
 The stools are green, slimy and bloody,like chopped spinach in flakes.
 Aconite has a green stool like spinach.
 With the stool there is a discharge of flatus and much spluttering, as in Calcarea Phosphorica.
 The stools are worse from any candy, sugar, or from drinking.
 The sudden attacks of cholera infantum in children who have eaten too much candy will often be removed by Argentum nitricum.
 The children are thin, dried up looking, and it seems as if the child had but one bowel and that extended from the mouth to the anus.
 Another characteristic of Argentum nitricum is its use in diarrhea brought on by great mental excitement, emotional disturbance, etc.